EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 But the Configuration, denied its prize, turned on its creator with hunger.

-While the equation started to eat at its own creator, the Deliverer spoke a single word in a language I didn't recognize, then reached into his own chest.
+While the equation started to eat at its own creator, branding him with geometric burn scars, the man spoke a single word in a language I didn't recognize, then reached into his own chest.
 When his hand emerged, it held something that glowed like captured starlight.
 Without hesitation, he cast it toward the hungry pattern.

-The Configuration seized upon whatever he had given it.
+The Configuration seized upon whatever he had given it and more.
 As the light dissolved, I felt his name vanish from my mind.
-In return, something flowed into him, marking his hands and face with symbols that matched those now scarring the queen.

 He straightened, and when he flexed his fingers, no shadow fell behind them.
 Where his name had been, only a title remained: the Deliverer.

-"It's done," he said, his voice carrying new harmonics.
-"The pressure is released.
+"It's done," he said, "The pressure is released.
 Mytros is safe."

-Vallus struggled to sit up in Acastus's arms, and when she looked at the Deliverer, her expression was pure fury.
+Vallus struggled to sit up in Acastus's arms, and when she looked at the man, her expression was pure fury.

 "You used me," she snarled.
 "You came here with your sad eyes and gentle words, and you used me like a tool!"